HOW TO BUY AN ELEPHANT BIKE

 If you don’t know or care about specific features or parts, that’s ok.
 But you *do* have to know what kind of riding you plan to do with your Elephant bike.

-If you have a favorite bike, Glen may ask you for basic measurements from the bike.
+If you have a favorite bike, we may ask you for basic measurements from the bike.

 In your email, provide the following information:

-Glen will call you back within two business days.
+We will contact you within two business days.

-Deposit is $300.
-After Glen receives your deposit, you’ll receive an email notifying you that you have been added to the queue along with a more specific delivery date.
+Deposit is $300 for frameset or $800 for built-up bike.
+After we receive your deposit, you’ll receive an email notifying you that you have been added to the queue along with a more specific delivery date.

 Send the deposit to: